Looking for the ultimate low-carb diet? Well, the Ketogenic Diet is your answer.

 This beginner’s guide to the ketogenic diet offers you an in-depth look at how keto works, the science behind it, and how you can get started on a ketogenic eating plan today.

-- The Ketogenic Diet: A Brief Overview
+- The Ketogenic Diet For Beginners: A Brief Overview

 - Signs Your Body Is Using Fat as Fuel